Earl Caldwell (journalist)

 Earl Caldwell (born c.
 1939) is an American journalist.
-He documented the Black Panthers from the inside in 1969, and became embroiled in a landmark 1972 decision by the U.S. Supreme Court clarifying reporters' rights.
+He documented the Black Panther Party from the inside in 1969, and became embroiled in a landmark 1972 decision by the U.S. Supreme Court clarifying reporters' rights.
 The case started when the FBI pressured Caldwell unsuccessfully to be an informant against the Black Panther Party.

-He worked for The New York Times, the New York Daily News, The New York Amsterdam News, The New York Post and is on the radio in New York City.
+Caldwell has worked for The New York Times, the New York Daily News, The New York Amsterdam News, The New York Post and on the radio in New York City.
 His career as a journalist spans more than four decades.
 He witnessed and chronicled some of the most important civil rights events from the 1960s onwards.
 He was the only reporter present when Martin Luther King Jr. was assassinated.
-He rose to fame as a reporter at The New York Times when he refused to disclose information to the FBI and the Nixon administration involving his sources in the Black Panther party.
+Caldwell rose to fame as a reporter at The New York Times when he refused to disclose information to the FBI and the Nixon administration involving his sources in the Black Panther party.
 The case, United States v.
 Caldwell, reached the U.S. Supreme Court in 1972 when the court ruled against him.
-The “Caldwell Case” led to the enactment of shield laws in many states that allow reporters to protect sources and information.
+The "Caldwell Case" led to the enactment of shield laws in many states that allow reporters to protect sources and information.
 In addition to his work for The New York Times, Caldwell wrote for the New York Daily News.

 Caldwell is a founding member of the steering committee of the Maynard Institute for Journalism Education, as well as the Washington-based Reporters Committee for Freedom of the Press.
-In 2009 he was inducted into the National Association of Black Journalists Hall of Fame.
+In 2009, he was inducted into the National Association of Black Journalists Hall of Fame.

 Early life and education

-As the youngest of six, Caldwell’s parents strongly encouraged him to pursue an education.
-His family often discussed the possibility of becoming an educator, and his mother hoped he would become a minister.
+From Clearfield Pennsylvania, and as the youngest of six, Caldwell was strongly encouraged by his parents to pursue an education.
+His family often discussed the possibility of him becoming an educator, and his mother hoped he would become a minister.

 Caldwell graduated from the University of Buffalo as a business major.
 He is a native of Clearfield, Pennsylvania, a predominantly white area, and it was not until attending school in Buffalo that he was surrounded by a larger Black population for the first time.
-He would go on to start his career at The Progress in Clearfield, Pennsylvania then work for the Intelligencer Journal in Lancaster, Pennsylvania in 1960, and the Democrat and Chronicle in Rochester, New York.